w3f/polkadot-wiki/docs/learn/how-to/parity-signer-restore-account.md

 ![](../../assets/how-to/65010268947.png)

 5\.
-Your account has successfully been restored!
+Your account has successfully been restored.
 This will bring you back to the "Keys" page.

 ![](../../assets/how-to/65010268986.png)